HIPAA NOTICE OF PRIVACY PRACTICES

 Uses and Disclosures Requiring Your Permission

-Other uses and disclosures of medical information not covered by this Notice will be made only with your written permission.
-If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization, but we cannot take back any disclosures we have already made based on the permission you gave us before.
+Other uses and disclosures of protected health information not covered by this Notice will be made only with your written permission.
+If you provide us permission to use or disclose protected health information about you, you may revoke that permission, in writing, at any time.
+If you revoke your permission, we will no longer use or disclose protected health information about you for the reasons covered by your written authorization, but we cannot take back any disclosures we have already made based on the permission you gave us before.
 If you want to revoke your permission, please contact the person listed in Section V of this Notice.

 We will not use or disclose your PHI to sell you products or services of a third party unless you provide permission.
 We may suggest products or services to you during our face-to-face communications.